 In addition to the Salary, Employee shall be entitled to receive an annual bonus equal to 3% (the "Bonus") of the consolidated annual operating income, before the deduction of interest and taxes of a designated subsidiary or subsidiaries as assigned by Employer.
 The amount of the Bonus shall be determined based upon the operating income reported in the financial statements of the designated subsidiary or subsidiaries, as calculated based on U.S. generally accepted accounting principles and as audited by the Employer's accounting firm at year end.
 Any Bonus amount will be payable within thirty (30) days from completion of the audit.
 Employee shall have the right to review and independently verify the conclusions of any audit by delivering notice in writing to Employer within 30 days after receipt of such audit indicating that Employee wishes to exercise his right of review and verification.
 Within 10 business days after receipt of any such notice, Employer shall make available to Employee and his representatives, at reasonable times during normal business hours, the books and records of Employer which are reasonably necessary to conduct such review and verification.
 Employee shall cause such review to be conducted and concluded as quickly as reasonably practicable and in such a manner so as not to unreasonably interfere with the business and operations of Employer.
-Any representatives conducting such review shall, prior to being given access to such books and records, be required to enter into confidentiality and non-disclosure agreements with Employee to Employer that there exists a dispute, be submitted to arbitration as set forth below.
-Employee can assign subsidiaries at its sole discretion.
+Any representatives conducting such review shall, prior to being given access to such books and records, be required to enter into confidentiality and non-disclosure agreements with Employer on terms and conditions satisfactory to Employer, acting reasonably.
+If Employee disputes the results of the audit, he shall, within 20 days after notice is delivered by Employee to Employer that there exists a dispute, be submitted to arbitration as set forth below.
+Employer can assign subsidiaries at its sole discretion.